-The SDC is charged with facilitating students' acquisition of knowledge, skills, and attitudes necessary for functioning as competent professional psychologists.
+The SDC is composed of core faculty from the PsyD Program.
+The committee is charged with facilitating students' acquisition of knowledge, skills, and attitudes necessary for functioning as competent professional psychologists.
 Advisors and instructors will refer students as needed to the SDC to review and help develop remediation plans for students who are not progressing satisfactorily, and to determine students' readiness to continue the program and/or progress to successive levels of training.
 Academic, professional, and interpersonal performance will be considered based on the Clinical Program Comprehensive Evaluation Policy.
 Recommendations of the SDC typically involve increased advisement and remedial academic or clinical work but may include leaves of absence or recommendations for dismissal from the program.
 These recommendations are subject to review by the Program Director and the Department Chair.